JohnKearney1/KomponentTS/README.md

 ![`version: a-1.0.0`](./src/assets/img/screenshot.png)

 Komponent is my lightweight, flexible component library for React.
-It is designed to be a very blank, highly customizable component library that can be used to build any kind of UI with a high degree of advanced styling options.
-It is built with TypeScript and some basic pre-styled-components.
+It is designed to be a very unique library with hyperconsistent styling for a "plug and play" solution for applications I build.
+It is built to be re-styled if neccesary, but the goal is to have a library that is pre-styled for general light and dark mode applications with a focus on accessibility and usability.

 This library is still in development (very much a WIP).
 As such, there is no build.
 To develop, see usage instructions below.